Baked Goods Breakfast Brunch

 Instructions

-In a large bowl, whisk together 2 cups all-purpose flour, ½ cup sugar, 3 teaspoons baking powder, and ½ teaspoon salt.
+In a big mixing bowl, whisk together 2 cups all-purpose flour, ½ cup sugar, 3 teaspoons baking powder, and ½ teaspoon salt.
+Cut in ½ cup cold butter, using a pastry blender (or, like me, just two forks) until you see pea-sized butter bits—it should still look a little shaggy, not like a classic dough.

-Fold in ½ cup fresh cranberries, then stir in ¾ cup heavy cream, 1 tablespoon orange juice, and 1 tablespoon orange zest.
-Add more cream, a tablespoon at a time, if the dough is too crumbly.
+Fold in ½ cup fresh cranberries.
+Gently stir in ¾ cup heavy cream, 1 tablespoon orange juice, and 1 tablespoon orange zest.
+If the dough feels dry or crumbly, add extra cream a tablespoon at a time until everything holds together but isn’t sticky.

-Whisk together 1 cup confectioner’s sugar, 3–4 tablespoons orange juice, and 1 tablespoon orange zest in a bowl until smooth.
+While the scones are cooling, whisk together 1 cup confectioner’s sugar, 3–4 tablespoons orange juice, and 1 tablespoon orange zest until smooth.
+(If you like a thinner glaze, add a bit more juice; for thicker, use less.)

 Serving Suggestions